 Among those killed was Mark Brooks, the 26-year-old son of former Hooters restaurants chairman Robert H. Brooks.
-The elder Brooks, a Clemson alumnus, later provided the funds that allowed the university to establish the Brooks Center for the Performing Arts, the Kulwicki Endowed Chair and what is now called the Brooks Institute for Sports Science.
+The elder Brooks, a Clemson alumnus, later provided the funds that allowed the university to establish the Brooks Center for the Performing Arts, the Kulwicki Endowed Professorship in Motor Sports Engineering and what is now called the Brooks Institute for Sports Science.
 He died at 69 years old in 2006.

 “Dr. Prucka’s passion for motorsports makes his new position a fitting honor,” Filipi said.
 “He is an outstanding teacher and scholar.
 Students are consistent in saying that he is instrumental in complementing science with the hands-on experience that prepares them for careers in the automotive industry.

 “In addition, Robert has been effective in using motorsports as a way to boost interest among the middle and high-school students for STEM — science, technology, engineering, and math”